Top Artists – The Band

 More of The Band

-• With seriously good Double Plus (A++) sound or BETTER on all FOUR sides, this copy of The Basement Tapes is doing just about everything right
+• Boasting excellent Double Plus (A++) grades or BETTER on all FOUR sides, this vintage copy will be very hard to beat

-• The recording may not be an audiophile dream come true, but this pressing is far better than most others we can ever recall playing, and lets the music come through in a way that we guarantee you have never heard before
+• The recording may not be an audiophile dream come true, but these pressings are far better than most others we can ever recall playing, and lets the music come through in a way that we guarantee you have never heard before

 • 5 stars: “… the music here (including the Band’s) is astonishingly good.
 The party line on The Basement Tapes is that it is Americana, as Dylan and the Band pick up the weirdness inherent in old folk, country, and blues tunes, but it transcends mere historical arcana through its lively, humorous, full-bodied performances.
 Dylan never sounded as loose, nor was he ever as funny as he is here, and this positively revels in its weird, wild character… among the greatest American music ever made.”